San7o/hive-operator/docs/DESIGN.md

 There must be one loader controller for each running kernel.
 This is necessary because the loader interacts directly with the running kernel.
-It is usless to have multiple loaders in the same kernel, but at least one is necessary to load the eBPF program.
+It is useless to have multiple loaders in the same kernel, but at least one is necessary to load the eBPF program.

 To implement this, each node needs to fetch Its running kernel